HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 Adding wraps is an extremely simple task in HMCWraps.
 You can use all the options from the [ConfigItem](https://docs.hibiscusmc.com/docs/hmcwraps/config/item) except:

 - `id` now takes the custom model id or a [hook](https://docs.hibiscusmc.com/docs/hmcwraps/hooks) of the wrap, which also applies when wrapping an item
+- `actions` - Do something when the wrap gets wrapped, unwrapped or previewed.
+More on that here: [Actions](https://docs.hibiscusmc.com/docs/hmcwraps/config/actions)
 - All other changes only affect the item shown in the inventory

 All options specific to wraps: